South Carolina General Assembly

 (6) architectural and engineering and other types of planning and design work that is intended to result in a permanent improvement project; excluding, however, master plans and feasibility studies;

-(E) Any capital improvement that meets the definition set forth in subsection (D) must be established as a permanent improvement project in accordance with the provisions of this chapter, regardless of the source of funds.
+(E) Any capital improvement that meets the above definition must be established as a permanent improvement project in accordance with the provisions of this chapter, regardless of the source of funds.

 SECTION 3.
 Chapter 47, Title 2 of the S.C.
 Code is amended by adding:

 Section 2-47-52.
-(A) For purposes of this chapter, except as provided in subsection (B), permanent improvement projects are subject to review by the committee and approval by the authority where the costs of the permanent improvements exceed two hundred fifty thousand dollars.
+(A) For purposes of this chapter, except as provided in subsection (B), permanent improvement projects are subject to review by the committee and approval by the authority where the costs of the permanent improvements exceed two hundred fifty thousand dollars; provided, however, that acquisitions of land, buildings or other structures, and capital lease purchases of facility acquisitions or construction as defined in items (1), (2), and (3) of Section 2-47-50(D) are subject to review by the committee regardless of cost.

-(C) State agencies and institutions may advertise, interview, and engage the services of professional firms for architectural, engineering, planning, and design work as set forth in Section 2-47-50(D)(6) to inform the project estimate prior to the review of the committee; provided, however, that the costs of such engagements do not exceed ten million dollars for research universities as identified in Section 11-51-30(5), five million dollars for all other public institutions of higher learning, or one hundred thousand dollars for all other agencies subject to the provisions of this chapter.
+(C) State agencies and institutions may advertise, interview, and engage the services of professional firms for architectural, engineering, planning, and design work as set forth in Section 2-47-50(D)(6) to inform the project estimate prior to the review of the committee; provided, however, that the costs of such engagements do not exceed ten million dollars for research universities as identified in Section 11-51-30(5), two million five hundred thousand dollars for all other public institutions of higher learning, or two hundred fifty thousand dollars for all other agencies subject to the provisions of this chapter.

 SECTION 4.
 Section 2-47-55 and Section 2-47-56 are amended to read:

 Section 2-47-55.
-(A) All state agencies and institutions of higher learning responsible for providing and maintaining physical facilities are required to submit maintain a Comprehensive Permanent Improvement Plan (CPIP).
-The CPIP must include all of the agency's or institution's permanent improvement projects anticipated and proposed over the next five succeeding years beginning with the fiscal year starting July first after submission.
-The purpose of the CPIP process is to provide the authority and the committee with an outline of each agency's permanent improvement activities for the next five years.
+All state agencies and institutions of higher learning responsible for providing and maintaining physical facilities are required to maintain a Comprehensive Permanent Improvement Plan (CPIP).
+The CPIP must include all of the agency's or institution's permanent improvement projects anticipated and proposed over the five succeeding years after submission.
 Agencies and institutions of higher learning must submit a CPIP to the Department of Administration by September first of each year.
-The department must compile the plans and submit a comprehensive statewide permanent improvement plan to the committee and the authority on or before a date to be determined by the committee and the authority.
-The CPIP for each higher education agency, including the technical colleges, must be submitted through the Commission on Higher Education which must review the CPIP and provide its recommendations to the authority and the committee by January first of each year.
-The authority and the committee must approve the CPIP comprehensive statewide permanent improvement plan after submission and may develop policies and procedures to implement and accomplish the purposes of this section.
+The department must compile the plans and submit a comprehensive statewide permanent improvement plan to the committee and the authority by January first of each year.
+The authority and the committee must approve the comprehensive statewide permanent improvement plan after submission and may develop policies and procedures to implement and accomplish the purposes of this section.

 SECTION 5.A.
 Section 59-119-940 of the S.C.
 Code is amended to read: